The (many!) pieces are falling into place

 The Tour Houses have been selected, entertainment lined up, food purveyors chosen, and artisans’ locations put on the map.
-Very soon these pages will be updated, and we’ll share more of the excitement we’re feeling about this oldest–and best!–juried crafts fair in Virginia.
+Get ready for the oldest–and best!–juried crafts fair in Virginia.

 The historic village of Waterford welcomes fairgoers from around the world each October for three days of living history, food, handicrafts, and just plain fun.
 This year’s Fair is October 3-5, 2014, 10 a.m. to 5 p.m. each day.

 Friends and families, adults and children all delight in lively performances of traditional music and dance; reenactments by Colonial and Civil War-era militia and cavalry and historical interpretations of historic village life; hands-on demonstrations of traditional American crafts by 155 renowned artisans (many nationally known), art and photography exhibits, plus the ever-popular tour of private historic homes.

 Waterford sat at the burning edge of the Civil War 150 years ago, and each side maintains camps in Waterford for the weekend.
 A fife and drum corps marches through the narrow streets.
 Civil War soldiers reenact a past battle.
 And there is music everywhere—string bands, troubadours, barbershop, gospel, classical, folk, and traditional.

 It is entertainment with a purpose: the historic crafts demonstrated, the music played, the military reenactors, and, of course, the setting in this beautifully preserved National Historic Landmark District—all bring alive the history of an early American village for children of all ages.